edigiacomo/django-statusboard-notify/README.md

    The channel id is the concatenation of `-100` and the numbers between `c` and `_` (in the example, `1234567890`, then the chat id is `-1001234567890`).

-The, add the following variables to your `settings.py`.
+Then add the following variables to your `settings.py`.

 ```python
 # settings.py